haohaven/metabolic-phenotypes-pre-diabetes/README.md

 # Uncovering Hidden Metabolic Phenotypes in Adults Using Clustering of Glucose, Lipids, and Adiposity

-This project explores whether hidden subtypes of metabolic risk exist within the general population — beyond traditional diagnostic labels like "prediabetes."
+This project explores whether hidden subtypes of metabolic risk exist within the general population; beyond traditional diagnostic labels like "prediabetes."
 Using large scale public health data (NHANES 2021–2023), I apply unsupervised learning to identify groups of individuals with distinct metabolic signatures, each potentially suggesting different intervention priorities (such as focusing on lipid management versus weight loss strategies).

 ## Project Motivation